The men push the Toboggan in Madeira down the hills towards Funchal

 How to get to the Madeira toboggan?

-If you prefer a hotel pickup, there areΒ taxi services between the toboggan rides and Funchal.
-From Monte to Funchal, you pay € 20,00.
+If you prefer a hotel pickup, there are taxi services between the toboggan rides and Funchal.
+From Monte to Funchal, the fare is € 20.00.
 Between the start of the toboggan and the endpoint, you pay € 10,00.
 From the endpoint to Funchal, it’s also € 10,00.
-If you decide to walk back to Funchal, it will take around 15 minutes, and it’s all downhill.
+If you decide to walk back to Funchal, it will take around 15 minutes, as the route is mostly downhill.

-Did youΒ rent a car?
-You can also drive to Monte and park at aΒ free car park.
-The closest place to park your vehicle is Parking Upper Cable car station.
+Did you rent a car?
+You can also drive to Monte and park at a free car park.
+The closest place to park your vehicle is the Upper Cable Car Station.

 Buying tickets for the Madeira toboggan rides

-You can buy tickets to ride the toboggan in Madeira atΒ AssociaΓ§Γ£o dos Carreiros do Monte.
-Please note thatΒ you must pay cash and card payments are not accepted!
-The wicker baskets have a place for 1, 2, or 3 people at a time.Β
+You can buy tickets to ride the toboggan in Madeira at Associação dos Carreiros do Monte.
+Please note that you must pay cash, and card payments are not accepted!
+The wicker baskets accommodate 1, 2, or 3 people at a time.

 Prices are as follows: